-Over the past 23 years, the Chicago Auto Show's First Look for Charity benefit has raised more than $38 million for local charities.
+Over the past 24 years, the Chicago Auto Show's First Look for Charity benefit has raised $42 million for local charities.
 Widely considered Chicagoland's largest single-day charitable event, First Look has become the premier fundraiser for many local charities.
 This year, the money raised at First Look will benefit 18 local organizations.
 Here's a listing of each charity and the services they provide.

 100 Club of Chicago